Handle Operators in String Theory: Explicit Amplitudes

-The quantity $|z_1(p_2)|$ is formally infinite (for the above reason), but this will not be a problem since this factor will cancel out as we will see momentarily.
+A subtlety here is that strictly speaking the two charts overlap at neither $p_1$ nor $p_2$, but only on an annular equatorial band excluding these points, $p\neq p_1,p_2$.
+So the transition function, $z_1(p)z_2(p)=1$, also does not apply at precisely $p_2$ where the relation (\ref{eq:expkz2->z1}) is evaluated.
+The relevant implication is that the quantity $|z_1(p_2)|$ is formally infinite, but this is harmless since the pre-factor, $|z_1(p_2)|^{\alpha'k^2}$, appearing in (\ref{eq:expkz2->z1}) cancels out of the correlator in (\ref{eq:<p|aa..|p'>2}) as we will see momentarily.
 (If one prefers one can use that these insertions transform as tensors under shifts to construct new charts that do overlap at $p_1,p_2$, but the result is the same.) \sk

-We then insert (\ref{eq:expkz2->z1}) into the correlator, and decompose $x^{(z_1)}$ into zero modes and fluctuations (see \cite{Polchinski_v1}).
+We then insert (\ref{eq:expkz2->z1}) into the correlator, and decompose $x^{(z_1)}$ into zero modes and fluctuations (in a standard fashion \cite{Polchinski_v1}).
 Integrating out the fluctuations leads to the following result for the remaining correlator in (\ref{eq:<p|aa..|p'>2}),

 where for the Wick contractions of the fluctuations (after translating all insertions to the $z_1$ frame) we used the free-boson propagator, $\langle x_{(z_1)}^\mu(p_2)x_{(z_1)}^\nu(p_1)\rangle = -\frac{\alpha'}{2}\eta^{\mu\nu}\ln|z_1(p_2)-z_1(p_1)|^2$, taking into account that by definition $z_1(p_1)=0$.
 (We could also make use of the fact that the zero mode piece is independent of the location, $p_2$, of the insertion, and therefore take $p_2\rightarrow p_1$ in the remaining correlator.
 Since the remaining insertion is inside the one remaining normal ordering it only receives zero mode contributions.) \sk